-Meggitt Aircraft Braking Systems (MABS) wants to bring aviation to a screeching halt.
+Meggitt Aircraft Braking Systems (MABS) wants to bring aviation to a (hopefully not screeching) halt.
 MABS makes steel brakes, carbon brakes and electric brakes, brake control systems, landing gear computers, brake temperature sensors, main and nose wheels, and wheel speed transducers.
 MABS braking systems are used in commercial and business jets, military aircraft, helicopters, regional turboprops, and general aviation aircraft.
-Major customers include Bombardier, Embraer, Gulfstream Aerospace, and Hawker Beechcraft.
-The company has operations in Africa, the Americas, Europe, the Middle East, and Asia/Pacific.
-It is a subsidiary of Meggitt-USA, which is part of UK-based Meggitt PLC.
-MABS represents 27% of group revenue.
+Major customers include

 The company's growth strategy is banking on securing new contracts and expanding its landing gear sub-systems control and monitoring capability.
 It also believes that growth will be achieved by developing new technologies.
 To that end, MABS' all-electric brakes are breaking with tradition.
 The system, known as EBrake, replaces hydraulic systems with an all-electric brake-by-wire braking system.
 This new technology is in keeping with the industry evolution toward more electric aircraft, which will provide more fuel efficient, cleaner-burning aircraft and reduce the usage of toxic hydraulic fluids.
 Electric brakes increase dispatch reliability, eliminate hydraulic leaks and associated fire risk, simplify the manufacturing process, and reduce maintenance costs for airlines.